SFWLtd/crm-plus-plus/README.md

 // Create a specific property
 customizationClient.CreateProperty<MyEntity>(e => e.MyString);

-// ... or just create all of them customizationClient.CreateAllProperties<MyEntity>();
+// ...
+Or just create all of them customizationClient.CreateAllProperties<MyEntity>();
 ```